cyrusbuilt/CyBorg/README.md

 3) Pin 78 is +12V.
 4) Pin 77 is +3.3V.
 5) Pins 37 and 38 are I2C SDA & SCL (respectively).
+6) Pin 60 is Card Presence indicator
+7) Pin 61 is Card Enable
+8) /IORQ, /WR, and /RD signals are all unique to each slot.

 ## Jumpers and Headers
 1) Header H4: RS-232 Serial from the Northbridge/Main system.
 This is also tied to the DB-9 Serial port next to the VGA connector.